Are you getting lots of traffic but only a small percentage of them actually turn out to be your customers?

 📉 Why is my Activation Rate low?

-You might be offering your users a practice of bad UX, like long registration processes or poor onboarding.
+You might be offering your users a practice of bad UX, like long registration processes or poor user onboarding.